metajar/ai-tac/README.md

 ## Configuration

-The tool currently uses hardcoded credentials for device access:
+The CLI tool currently uses hardcoded credentials for device access:
 - Username: clab
 - Password: clab@123

 For production use, you should modify these to use environment variables or a secure configuration file.

+The TUI has a prompt at the beginning of the troubleshooting session to set these.

 ## Limitations